• Skip to primary navigation

 The most important piece of equipment that is needed is an immersion circulator.

-An immersion circulator is a piece of electrical equipment that is immersed in a container of water.
+An immersion circulator is a piece of electrical equipment immersed in a water container.
 It circulates and heats the water to a precise, consistently maintained temperature.

 For the Sous Vide, the food needs to be packaged in an air-free container so that it doesn't float.
 For this, I vacuum seal the food.
 However, you could also use a Ziploc bag with as much of the air removed as possible.